Lonnie Walker IV NBA Playoffs Player Props: Lakers vs. Nuggets

 Lonnie Walker IV Insights vs. the Nuggets

-- Walker has taken 9.4 shots per game this season and made 4.2 per game, which account for 7.2% and 6.7%, respectively, of his team's total.
+- This season, Lonnie Walker IV has made 4.2 field goals per game, which adds up to 6.7% of his team's total makes.

+- Walker is averaging 4.4 three-point field goal attempts per game this season, which is 9.7% of his team's shots from beyond the arc.

-- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the league.
+- Defensively, the Nuggets are eighth in the NBA, giving up 112.5 points per game.

-- The Nuggets give up 40.8 rebounds per game, best in the NBA.
+- On the glass, the Nuggets are No. 1 in the NBA, conceding 40.8 rebounds per game.

-- The Nuggets are the 15th-ranked team in the league, conceding 25.7 assists per game.
+- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.

-- In terms of 3-pointers, the Nuggets have allowed 11.4 makes per contest, third in the NBA.
+- Looking at 3-pointers, the Nuggets are third in the league, allowing 11.4 makes per game.

 Lonnie Walker IV vs. the Nuggets